Hire a Traffic Attorney to Fight Speeding Tickets in Illinois

 - Not receive additional tickets within 90 days of the offense

-These are the main eligibility requirements to request court supervision.
-In some cases you can make the request by mail.
+These are the main eligibility requirements for court supervision.
 If you are charged with more than one moving violation on your ticket, you may still be eligible for court supervision, but you must appear in court.
 If you are granted court supervision and comply with all of the requirements, the conviction will not be placed on your driving record.

-- Attend all classes within the defined period of supervision
+- Attend any required defensive driving classes within the defined period of supervision.

 Choosing Your Defense Strategy

 A traffic attorney can help you choose the best defense strategy based on the unique circumstances of your case.
-They will help you fight for justice and work to keep your driving record clean.
+At the Law Office of Francis J. Discipio, we will help you fight for justice and work to keep your driving record clean.
+Contact us at 630-574-2288 to schedule a free consultation.